 |50:1||2.6 oz Oil||5.2 oz Oil||6.4 oz Oil|

 Add a fuel additive like Sea Foam Motor Treatment to stabilize fuel so it lasts longer than 30 days before it breaks down.
-This additive not only stabilizes gas, but it will also reduce moisture buildup and help keep the fuel system clean.
+This additive not only stabilizes gas, but it will also reduces moisture buildup and help keep the fuel system clean.

 Note: Some oils contain an additive that can keep the fuel stable anywhere from 30 days to 2 years.
-Don’t assume that, just because there is fuel stabilizer included in the oil, it makes the fuel stable for longer than 30 days.
+Don’t assume that, just because there is a fuel stabilizer included in the oil, it makes the fuel stable for longer than 30 days.